Ricks-Lab/benchMT/README.md

  used if your system has amdgpu drivers with compatible GPUs to give the energy used in running a task.
 In order to correctly associate a GPU card number with a BOINC device number, you must specify this with the *--devmap B:C,B2:C2* option.
 I know of no reobust way to make this mapping other than manually running each card individually and observing which card is being used.
+If you are running an AstroPulse app, you must specify the *--astropulse* option in order for it to run properly.

  The results will be stored in a unique subdir of the testData directory.
 There is an overall run log txt file, a psv file useful for importing into an analytics tools, and the sah and stderr files for each job run.
 A run name can be specified with the *--run_name* commane line option.
 This name will be included in the name of the testData subdirectory for the current run.

-## New in this Release  -  v1.5.0
+## New in this Release  -  v1.6.0 (Under Testing)
+* Complete rewrite of commandline/config file option parsing.
+Original got complex and buggy.
+* Support execution and time/energy metrics for AstroPulse apps/wus.
+Still no working results comparison utility, so comparison to reference results not possible.

+## Development Plans and Known Limitations
+* Currently, running more than one job at a time on a single GPU is not supported.
+* Consider an alternative to lshw to get valid GPU compute platforms, since lshw doesn't check for compute capability.
+* Energy reporting feature only implemented for GPUs using amdgpu drivers.
+If you know how to read current power for nVidia GPUs and want to collaborate on implementing this feature, let me know!

+## History
+#### New in Previous Release  -  v1.5.0
 * Implemented checks of Python and Kernel version to verify compatibility.
 * Implemented more robust system calls.
 * Fixed an error in parsing lshw output to extract GPU names and added error checking.